 Beethoven al piano: Improvisación, investigación sonora y virtuosismo revolucionario en sus ejercicios técnicos

-Beethoven at the piano: Improvisation and sound research in his keyboard exercises
+Beethoven at the piano: Tone research, improvisation, and virtuosity in his keyboard exercises

 (English edition, forthcoming)

 It seems unbelievable that Beethoven should continue to be a mystery.
 We have been writing about him for two centuries, and have built around him the whole conceptual edifice on which what we now call “classical music” is based.
 Yet this figure is still ripe for rethinking, again and again, and his manuscripts continue to reveal so much.